 I pledge to:

-- Stay out of marked areas where birds are nesting.
+- Keep away from marked or fenced areas where birds are nesting.

 With your help, we can protect New York and New Jersey’s beach-nesting birds and their young.